-The Pacific Northwest is culturally and geographically situated to create a natural launching point into China.
+The Pacific Northwest is culturally and geographically situated to create a natural launching point into China

-Your First Step Into China
+Your First Step into China

-Copyright Protection In China
+Copyright Protection in China

 Copyright protects creativity.
 The efforts of writers, artists, designers, software programmers, and other talents need to be protected so that hard work can be rewarded.
 Copyrights, like patents and trademarks, are an effective tool against unauthorized manufacture, use, sales, or imports of one's creative expression, including package design and in some cases product configuration.

 China and Hong Kong are creative places.
-Chinese film production, television production, sound recording production, publications, fashion, jewelry, and graphical design are known world-wide and enjoy a ready market overseas.
+Chinese film production, television production, sound recording production, publications, fashion, jewelry, and graphic design are known world-wide and enjoy a ready market overseas.
 China and Hong Kong are also international trading centers.
 Securing the necessary intellectual property rights protection, including copyright, helps assure one's competitive advantage in China, Hong Kong, and the world.

-Registered Product Designs In China
+Registered Product Designs in China